-- A. Animal Feedlot: Any animal feedlot shall be considered one on which more than five (5) animals, other than house pets, are raised simultaneously. - B. Aquifer: For the purpose of this Ordinance, aquifer means a geologic formation, group of formations, or part of a formation that is capable of yielding quantities of groundwater useable for municipal or private water supplies. - C. Groundwater: All the water below the land surface in the zone of saturation or in rock fractures capable of yielding water to a well. - D. Groundwater Recharge: The infiltration of precipitation through surface soil materials into groundwater.
-Recharge may also occur from surface waters, including lakes, streams and wetlands. - E. Leachable Waste: Waste materials, including solid wastes, sludge, and agricultural wastes that are capable of releasing contaminants to the surrounding environment. - F. Mining of Land: The removal of geologic materials such as topsoil, sand, and gravel, metallic ores, or bedrock to be brushed or used as building stone. - G. Recharge Area: The land surface area from which groundwater recharge occurs. - H. Solid Waste: Any discarded or abandoned materials including refuse, putrescible materials, septage, or sludge, as defined by New Hampshire Solid Waste Rules He-P

-1901.03.
-Solid waste includes solid, liquid, semi-solid, or contain gaseous waste materials resulting from residential industrial commercial, mining, and agricultural operations and from community activities.

-- I. Toxic or Hazardous Materials: Any substance or mixture of such physical, chemical, or infectious characteristics as to pose a significant, actual or potential hazard to water supplies, or other hazard to human health, if such substance or mixture were discharged to land or waters of this Town.
+- A. Animal Feedlot: Any animal feedlot shall be considered one on which more than five (5) animals, other than house pets, are raised simultaneously. - B. Aquifer: For the purpose of this Ordinance, aquifer means a geologic formation, group of formations, or part of a formation that is capable of yielding quantities of groundwater useable for municipal or private water supplies. - C. Fertilizer: Any substance containing one or more recognized plant nutrients which are designed for use in promoting plant growth such as nitrogen, phosphorus or potassium.
+Fertilizer as defined shall not include nitrogenfree soil-building products such as molasses, humic acid, kelp, soil biological stimulants, secondary macronutrients, micronutrients, and biological inoculums.

+- D. Groundwater: All the water below the land surface in the zone of saturation or in rock fractures capable of yielding water to a well. - E. Groundwater Recharge: The infiltration of precipitation through surface soil materials into groundwater.
+Recharge may also occur from surface waters, including lakes, streams and wetlands. - F. Leachable Waste: Waste materials, including solid wastes, sludge, and agricultural wastes that are capable of releasing contaminants to the surrounding environment. - G. Mining of Land: The removal of geologic materials such as topsoil, sand, and gravel, metallic ores, or bedrock to be brushed or used as building stone. - H. Recharge Area: The land surface area from which groundwater recharge occurs. - I. Solid Waste: Any discarded or abandoned materials including refuse, putrescible materials, septage, or sludge, as defined by New Hampshire Solid Waste Rules He-P 1901.03.
+Solid waste includes solid, liquid, semi-solid, or contain gaseous waste materials resulting from residential industrial commercial, mining, and agricultural operations and from community activities. - J. Toxic or Hazardous Materials: Any substance or mixture of such physical, chemical, or infectious characteristics as to pose a significant, actual or potential hazard to water supplies, or other hazard to human health, if such substance or mixture were discharged to land or waters of this Town.
 Toxic or hazardous materials include, without limitation, volatile organic chemicals, petroleum products, heavy metals, radioactive or infectious wastes, acids and alkalies, and include products such as pesticides, herbicides, solvents and thinners, and such other substances as defined in New Hampshire Water Supply and Pollution Control Rules, Section Ws 410.04 (1), in the New Hampshire Solid Rules He-P 1901.03 (v) and in the Code of Federal Regulations 40 CFR 261, as examples.
 Waste generated by commercial activities such as, but not limited to, the following, are presumed to be toxic or hazardous, unless and except to the extent that anyone engaging in such an activity can demonstrate the contrary to the satisfaction of the Planning Board:

 - Airplane, boat and motor vehicle service and repair;

 - Chemical and bacteriological laboratory operation;

 - Dry cleaning;

 - Electronic circuit manufacturing;

 - Metal plating, finishing and polishing;

 - Motor and machinery service and assembly;

 - Painting, wood preserving and furniture stripping;

 - Pesticide and herbicide application;

 - Photographic processing;

 - Printing